sahilrajput03/learning-monogo-and-mongoosejs/README.md

 ## How can a store documents such that I can fetch them in a particular sequence

 Query: For e.g., we have a 10 classes in a school, then each class has students with defined roll numbers to them in ascending order.
-So, we need to fetch items in a particular order only, in other words we need to maintain their order/sequence.
+So, we need to fetch list of students in a particular order only, in other words we need to maintain their order/sequence.

 Solution: